sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * Software as a Service (SaaS)

 	Answer
-	The correct answer is Infrastructure as a Service (IaaS).
+	The correct answer is **Infrastructure as a Service (IaaS)**.
 IaaS is a cloud service model where a customer rents or purchases computing, storage, and network resources.
 The customer is responsible for resource specification and operating system management.
 In FaaS, PaaS, and SaaS, the customer does not have control over machine resources or the operating system.
 --------
-Which three layers does the hierarchical three-tier model include?
+Which three layers does the **hierarchical three-tier model include**?
 (Choose three.)

 * **access (Ans)**